idaholab/moose/modules/geochemistry/paper.md

 cd ~/projects/moose/modules/geochemistry
 ./run_tests
 ```
 Virtually all the tests should run and pass.
 Some may be "skipped" due to a particular computer setup (for instance, not enough threads).
+(If your computer has $N$ cores, the `run_tests` command may be sped up by using the command `./run_tests -j`$N$ instead of simply `./run_tests`.)

 The geochemistry executable is called `geochemistry-opt` and is found at `~/projects/moose/modules/geochemistry`.
 This may be used to run pure geochemistry simulations.
 For coupled reactive-transport simulations using the PorousFlow module, the `combined-opt` executable must be used.
 For example, to run the Weber-Tensleep GeoTES example from the command line:
 ```